RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

 Ok, let's give it a try!
-From your laptop (outside of the cluster), curl the public IP of you lab system using the
+From your laptop (outside of the cluster), curl the public IP of your lab system using the
-nodeport for the Emissary Gateway and the `web` route:
+NodePort for the Emissary Gateway and the `web` route:

 ```
 $ curl -s http://18.185.35.194:31211/web/